erinaldi/mm-qc-dl-supplemental/docs/qc/qc.md

 # Quantum Computing

-We used a truncated (regularized) Hamiltonian for the matrix quantum mechanics models which is constructed by considering a truncated Hilbert space.
+We use a truncated (regularized) Hamiltonian for the matrix quantum mechanics models.
+This Hamiltonian is constructed by considering a truncated Hilbert space in the Fock basis.

 The truncated Hilbert space is constructed starting from the individual matrix degrees of freedom.